unioslo/cerebrum/testsuite/ansible/README.md

   Whenever we use the `with_file_overload` lookup plugin, we'll look for alternate files in a sub-folder with this name.

-- `gnupg_home_dir` (tags: env, test)

-   Absolute path to the location of the GNUPGHOME.
-Will be created, if it doesn't already exist.

-- `pip_offine` (tags: env)

-  Install PIP packages from a local folder (on the remote host).
-Absolute path, must start with 'file://', and contain all packages to be installed.
-Useful if the remote host is unable to reach `pypi.python.org`.

-  TODO: Prepend 'file://', automatically, if missing.

-- `pip_cache` (tags: env)

-  Cache downloaded packages from `pypi.python.org`, for faster recurring env setups.

 ## Creating a test configuration